Royals vs. Angels Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. has picked up at least one hit in three games in a row.
-In his last five games he is batting .389 with a double, a home run, four walks and four RBI.
+- Witt Jr. will look for his fifth straight game with a hit in this matchup.
+In his last five games he is batting .368 with a double, a home run, four walks and seven RBI.

 Witt Jr. Recent Games